 Now is the time to remember that loving someone in recovery means wanting them to succeed, and that has to be more important than the success of the relationship.
 Having sobriety as the priority will realign relapse prevention techniques throughout the recovery process.

-Be aware of codependency
+Be Aware of Codependency

 In recovery, we often boast about how indispensable a support team is to a successful recovery.
 Your support team can be what saves your life—you’re counting on them.
 When a romantic relationship is also budding during recovery, it’s possible that codependency patterns may emerge.
-Transferring intense emotions without doing the inner work first can be the downfall of both the relationship and sobriety.
+Therefore, transferring intense emotions without doing the inner work first can be the downfall of both the relationship and sobriety.

 Signs of codependency include: